sguiderk/symfony_addressBookModule/README.md

 * Twig
 * PHP 7.0

-## Bundle used for this app
+## Bundles used for this app

 * Phpunit : for the unit test.
 * knp-paginator-bundle : for the pagination.

-> if you don't want to use docker-compose open the core folder
+> if you don't want to use docker-compose feel free to open the core folder